Diamond H Herd Sires

 19E PB94119 DOB 10/8/2017 BW 64 Adj.
 WW 631 Adj.
 YW 1033

 ADG 3.50 RFI 1.1 REA 11.10 (92) IMF 4.68 (148) BF .44 (143) RUMP FAT .22

 When this bull came home, I had in mind..”OK, he did reasonably well on ADG, not as good RFI, has great IMF.
 Truth is, I was hoping for a decent heifer bull.
 I bred him to a handful, and sold most of them.
 Sure enough, they were all calved with no issues, but the big surprise…..I weaned two calves and they both weaned over 700#, one male, one female.
 And they were good, no very good phenotype.
 So, I bred him to all the 2019 heifers and about 20 fall cows.
-At this time, I have calved two of the heifers, 71# and 60# birthrights, and the ones I sold are reporting smaller calves as well.
+The result was great looking low BW and high weaning weight calves.
 I’m just waiting for them to grow up to see if this guy is what I think he might be.
 FOR SURE, he is a legit heifer bull, and MAYBE he has a tremendous growth curve.
 What I do know, he will give you a good first calf on the ground….he is what we were looking for to replace our aging heifer specialist, Xerox.
 He may end up being our top herd sire.
 Will keep ya posted!

 3W “Lonestar Vernon” OB52132